FlowTS: Time Series Generation via Rectified Flow: Experiments

+\textbf{Ablation Study} Table~\ref{tab:ablation_study} shows that using both RoPE (frequency 50k) and attention registers (128 tokens) yields the lowest Context-FID score (0.1981 on ETTh, 0.1173 on Energy).
+Removing either component degrades performance: without both, FID scores rise sharply (0.9053 on ETTh, 0.3489 on Energy), while adding only RoPE offers partial improvement (0.2053 on ETTh, 0.3367 on Energy).
+This highlights the complementary benefits of positional encoding and global context tokens.

+\textbf{\textbf{$k$}-selection} In Fig.~\ref{ksampling}, we compare different values of $k \in (0,1]$ for generation under varying numbers of sampling iterations $N_s$.
+We evaluate the imputation task on Mujoco and the forecasting task on Solar with missing ratios of 0.7 and 0.8.
+First, we demonstrate that adaptive sampling consistently achieves superior results across all settings.
+Second, we observe that as $k$ decreases, the MSE loss also decreases, indicating more stable inference.
+This suggests that a smaller $k$ can lead to better performance.

-To offer a more direct comparison between generated and target sequences, we followed the practices outlined in ~\citep{yuan2024diffusionts}, mapping both generated and target sequences into an embedding space using PCA ~\citep{shlens2014tutorialprincipalcomponentanalysis} and t-SNE~\citep{van2008visualizing}.
-In Fig.~\ref{fig:pca-fm-ts},~\ref{fig:pca-diffusion-ts},~\ref{fig:tsne-fm-ts},~\ref{fig:tsne-diffusion-ts}, we present a comparison of PCA and t-SNE visualizations between sequences generated by FM-TS and Diffusion-TS, as well as the \mbox{corresponding} target sequences.
-It is evident that the embeddings from \mbox{FM-TS} show greater consistency with the target sequences in both visualizations, highlighting the superior performance of FM-TS.
-We further \mbox{analyzed} the results using kernel density estimation (KDE)~\citep{chen2017tutorialkerneldensityestimation}, shown in Fig.~\ref{fig:kde-fm-ts} and ~\ref{fig:kde-diffusion-ts}.
-The KDE for FM-TS aligns more closely with the \mbox{target} \mbox{sequences}, especially on the right slope, where Diffusion-TS exhibits noticeable fluctuations, further validating FM-TS's superior accuracy.
+\textbf{Visualization} To directly compare generated and target sequences, we follow the approach in~\citep{yuan2024diffusionts}, mapping both into an embedding space using PCA~\citep{shlens2014tutorialprincipalcomponentanalysis} and t-SNE~\citep{van2008visualizing}.
+As shown in Figure~\ref{tsne}, the KDE for \textsc{FlowTS} aligns more closely with the target sequences, especially on the right slope, where Diffusion-TS exhibits noticeable fluctuations, further validating \textsc{FlowTS}’s superior accuracy.